What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Related Work

-Although Sen and Nussbaum's work on the Capability Approach \cite{sen1999,nussbaum2011} constitutes a cornerstone in human development studies and the conceptual framework that underpins the Sustainable Development Goals, its operationalization in the practice of social policy making still has much potential to unveil \cite{robeyns2017}.
-From a computational social practice perspective, only recently has the CA been integrated into computational methods.
-There is an incipient corpus that aims to integrate the conceptual framework of the CA in agent-based modeling \cite{Aguilera2025_ECAI,Chávez-Juárez02012021}, but to the best of our knowledge, our work constitutes the first application of CA as an audit framework for generative AI in social policy.
+Sen and Nussbaum's work on the Capability Approach constitutes a cornerstone in human development studies and as a conceptual framework underpinning the Sustainable Development Goals.
+And its operationalization in the practice of social policy making still has much potential to unveil \cite{robeyns2017}.
+From a computational social practice perspective, only recently has the CA been integrated into methods such as agent-based modeling \cite{Aguilera2025_ECAI,Chavez-Juarez02012021} To the best of our knowledge, our work constitutes the first application of CA as a framework for generative AI in social policy.